 [6] discourages the use of TFTP, and cites several reasons for doing so.
 We similarly discourage use of the protocol.
 However, there are strictly limited scenarios in which it might be reasonable to deploy it.
 In particular, operators that support systems with a large deployed base and in which explicit steps have taken to address the security and other concerns of [6] may wish to continue to use TFTP.
 The options described in this document should be used only in such systems.

 3. Terminology

-The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be
+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this document are to be opc ha interpreted as described in [3].

-Zeng & Evans
+Zeng & Evans Expire